briantanner/eris-lavalink/README.md

 "Tell the server to potentially disconnect from the voice server and potentially remove the player with all its data.
 This is useful if you want to move to a new node for a voice connection.
 Calling this op does not affect voice state, and you can send the same VOICE_SERVER_UPDATE to a new node."
 */
 ```

-This exist so I can have my features implemented into a npm package for use with my discord bot, and all the changes I do make will also be made into a pull request for the main project.

 ## Implementation